If you would like to submit a blog post for consideration, please email [email protected]

 Please describe what you see.
 How would you manage this situation?

-Describe what you see from the clinical and dermoscopy images.
-How would you biopsy this lesion?
 Continue reading “Case discussion: How would you treat this patient?
-[29 January]”
+[5 February]”